-Pumping Rate means the quantity of fluid that a pump or Well is discharging in units of volume per unit time.
+Pumping Rate means the quantity of fluid that a pump or well is discharging in units of volume per unit time.
 Typical units of measurement are gallons per minute, cubic meters per second, liters per minute, and cubic feet per minute.

-Pumping Test means a test where Water is pumped from a bore or / Well over a period of time at a known rate.
-It can also inform the optimum Pumping Rates from the bore or Well.
+Pumping Test means a test where water is pumped from a bore or / well over a period of time at a known rate.
+It can also inform the optimum pumping rates from the bore or well.
 During operation of the pump the Groundwater levels decline.
 When the pump is switched off the Groundwater levels recover.
-The Drawdown is measured in the pumping bore and any surrounding monitoring bores, over the duration of the Pumping Test.
-The data can be used to determine the Aquifer Transmissivity and Storativity.
+The drawdown is measured in the pumping bore and any surrounding monitoring bores, over the duration of the pumping test.
+The data can be used to determine the aquifer transmissivity and storativity.

-Quantitative Analysis means assessing data using statistical or other quantitative mathematical approaches in assessing such data as hydrogeological properties and parameters, including Aquifer properties, Groundwater potentiometric surfaces, flow directions, horizontal and vertical gradients, zones Groundwater contribution, Groundwater flux and Surface Water/Groundwater interactions.
+Quantitative Analysis is assessing data using statistical or other quantitative mathematical approaches in assessing such data as hydrogeological properties and parameters, including aquifer properties, groundwater potentiometric surfaces, flow directions, horizontal and vertical gradients, zones groundwater contribution, groundwater flux and surface water/groundwater interactions.
 For the purposes of the ordinance, a quantitative analysis will employ analytical or numerical modeling of data to calculate a result.

-Qualitative Analysis means the use of non-mathematical approach to develop judgement for a solution to a problem.
-For the purposes of this ordinance, a qualitative analysis is one that involves a comparison of data to a standard (e.g., comparing Water level data to an Alert or Action Level).
+Qualitative Analysis uses non-mathematical approach to develop judgement for a solution to a problem.
+For the purposes of this ordinance, a qualitative analysis is one that involves a comparison of data to a standard (e.g., comparing water level data to an Alert or Action Level).

-Recharge means the process whereby Groundwater is replenished by Water entering the Groundwater system
+Recharge means the process whereby Groundwater is replenished by water entering the Groundwater system

-Recharge Rate means the quantity of Water per unit of time that replenishes an Aquifer.
+Recharge Rate means the quantity of water per unit of time that replenishes an aquifer.

-Recharge Zone or Area means an area where permeable soil or rock allows Water to seep into the ground to replenish an Aquifer.
+Recharge Zone or Area means an area where permeable soil or rock allows water to seep into the ground to replenish an aquifer.

-Recovery Level means the level which the Groundwater will recover or rise in a Borehole or Well.
+Recovery Level means the level which the Groundwater will recover or rise in a borehole or well.

-"Reviewing Authority", "reviewing agency", "Select Board" and "Boards" are used interchangeably in this ordinance and have the same meaning, all referring to the Municipal Officers (Select Board), of the Town of Denmark, Maine.
+"Reviewing authority Authority", "reviewing agency", "Board of SelectmenSelect Board" and "Boards" are used interchangeably in this ordinance and have the same meaning, all referring to the Municipal Officers (Board of SelectmenSelect Board), of the Town of Denmark, Maine.